Lower back pain is so common that the majority of people (around 80%) will suffer from it at least once in their lifetime.

 At the same time, it is also possible to include analgesic and anti-inflammatory properties.
 These help reduce the pain of the body’s response to injury without inhibiting the natural healing purpose therein.

-Pure Therapeutic Essential Oils for Lower Back Pain
+Essential Oil Recipe for Sciatic Nerve Pain or Lower Back Pain

 Pepper Black Piper nigrum